 MTV decided to rebrand, changing their slogan from “I want my MTV” to “I am my MTV,” a message which focuses on today’s teens’ desires to express their individuality through unique content creation.

-The new visual brand is a wild mish-mash which attempts to capitalize on teens’ interest in all things computer and self-promotion based.
+The new visual brand is a wild mish-mash which attempts to capitalize on teens’ interest in all things digital and self-promotion based.

 On their website, teens can use MTV Bump, a platform where users can create mini animated videos and have a chance to get them aired on MTV.